 So you have decided to try and join the wild world of yachting!

-You are sitting in the crew house watching everyone else get a job, but you can’t seem to get any interviews or callbacks no matter how hard you try.
+If you are sitting in the crew house watching everyone else get a job, but you still don’t seem to have any luck.
+Then this guide on dockwalking is for you.

 This is when the deck crew will be out on deck having their morning meetings.
-If they are going to need day work, this is the perfect time to show up ready to work.
+It is a great time to get the crews attention to find out if they are going to need workers.

 It is also a great time to chat up the crew since all the deck crew will be out working.
 Also, it is when the chefs and stews will be heading out to provision, so another good chance of running into a potential crew.

-Do not try to dockwalk during lunchtime.
+Do not try to dockwalk during lunchtime 12pm – 1pm.
 This is the crew’s lunch break.
 They don’t want to be hassled with having to come out to the dock to collect your CV.
 They are eating and will want their peace.
 This will not leave a good impression.

 This is a good time to potentially secure daywork for the following day.
 This is when the crew will be heading off the boat either to the bars or the gym and it is a great opportunity for meeting the crew and socializing.